amrhassab/Computational-Photography/HW3/README.md

 ![](union-terrace.jpg)
 #### Energy Function Output: 2a.jpg
 Here we can see that edges where there is a sharp contrast in color, like the edge between the floor and a colorful table, have the highest energy.
+Our seems will most likely work away around these areas because removing pixels there will generate visable artifacts in the resized image.

 ![](2a.jpg)
 #### cumulative minimum energy array: 2b.jpg